rogeramitchell/salesforce-certs/exam-based-certs/Development-Lifecycle-and-Deployment-Designer.md

 [**Tooling API Developer Guide**](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/intro_api_tooling.htm)

-- Use to build development tools or apps that work on metadata
+- Use to build development tools or apps that work on metadata and leverage
 - The following tasks are good candidates for using the Tooling API
   - Retrieve metadata about an object's field
   - Retrieve custom or standard object properties